What do you want to read about?

 Lots of networks and specialist phone retailers sell refurbished phones, including O2, Vodafone and Mobilephonesdirect.co.uk.

-You can also pick up a refurbished phone from auction sites, high-street retailers and specialist re-sale-and-recycle sites such as Envirophone.
+You can also pick up a refurbished phone from auction sites like eBay, high-street retailers and specialist resale-and-recycle sites, such as Envirophone.

 How much cheaper are refurbished phones?